prasanjit6485/RoboND-RoverProject/Rover_project_report.md

 rover_home_step() function is to initialize Rover's home location which is required while returning home and takes place one time.
 Also, update position required for stuck condition.

 rover_stuck_step() function is to check Rover's is stuck at same position for more than 5sec.
-If true, set Rover.mode = 'stuck' and record the yaw angle such that Rover will induce 4-wheel turn when it exceeds 45 degree from previous recorded yaw angle.
+If true, set Rover.mode = 'stuck' and record the yaw angle such that Rover will induce 4-wheel turn until it exceeds 45 degree from previous recorded yaw angle.
 The rover rotates in left direction since wall crawling is right side.
 This needs to be changed if we set wall crawling to left side.
 Also, instead of checking Rover's same exact position, I have increased the radius to 0.3m such that Rover is checking approximate position.
 With more testing we can vary the parameter to increase the accuracy of stuck condition.

 rock_sample_step() function is to check Rover has collected all rock samples and check whether Rover is within 5m of radius from home position.
 If true, set Rover.mode = 'return_home'.
 I have never worked on path finding algorithm but if we implement A star search algorithm or any other path finding algorithm, we can change the radius parameter for more accuracy.